Watt: Multiples

-Many events or machines produce or sustain the conversion of energy on this scale, including large electric motors; large warships such as aircraft carriers, cruisers, and submarines; large server farms or data centers; and some scientific research equipment, such as supercolliders, and the output pulses of very large lasers.
-A large residential or commercial building may use several megawatts in electric power and heat.
+Many events or machines produce or sustain the conversion of energy on this scale, including large electric motors; large warships, aircraft carriers, cruisers, and submarines; large server farms or data centers; and some scientific research equipment, such as supercolliders, and the output pulses of very large lasers.
+A large residential or commercial building may use several megawatts in electric power.
 On railways, modern high-powered electric locomotives typically have a peak power output of 5±or MW, while some produce much more.
-The Eurostar e300, for example, uses more than 12 MW, while heavy diesel-electric locomotives typically produce and use 3±and MW.
+The Eurostar e300, for example, uses more than 12 MW, while heavy diesel–electric locomotives typically produce and use 3±and MW.
 U.S. nuclear power plants have net summer capacities between about 500±and MW.
 The earliest citing of the megawatt in the Oxford English Dictionary (OED) is a reference in the 1900 Webster's International Dictionary of the English Language.
 The OED also states that megawatt appeared in a November 28, 1947, article in the journal Science (506:2).